uqlibrary/technology-training/Python/python_intro.md

 ### Mutable vs immutable

-Some data types are mutable (like lists), others are inmutable (like integers, floats, strings and tuples).
+Some data types are mutable (like lists and dictionaries), others are immutable (like integers, floats, strings and tuples).

 ### Indexing